IPCS INCHEM Home

 RED OR YELLOW CRYSTALS.

-May decompose explosively on shock, friction, or concussion.
+May decompose on shock, friction or concussion.
 May explode on heating.
 On combustion, forms toxic gases including nitrogen oxides.
-Reacts violently with metals and reducing agents causing fire and explosion hazard.
-Reacts with concrete and plaster to produce salts of picric acid, more sensitive to shock than ammonium picrate.
+Reacts with metals and reducing agents.
+This generates fire and explosion hazard.
+Reacts with concrete and plaster.
+This produces salts of picric acid, more sensitive to shock than ammonium picrate.

 Density: 1.72 g/cm³